• Skip to primary navigation

 3. Facial yoga

-Face yoga involves facial massage and exercises that stimulate the muscles, skin, and lymphatic system in your face.
+Face yoga involves doing facial exercises and massage that stimulate the muscles, skin, and lymphatic system in and around the face.
 It is meant to soften and relax your facial muscles to help alleviate tension and stress.
-Advocates of face yoga say it can also reduce the signs of aging, and promote healthy glowing skin.
+People who practice facial yoga also say it can also reduce the signs of aging, and promote healthy glowing skin.

-So it is still not clear whether facial yoga really works or not, but there are basically no risks to face yoga so it is a safe, natural option if you do want to try it.
+One study found that a 20-week facial exercise program lead to an improvement in upper cheek fullness and lower cheek fullness.
+However a larger review of facial yoga found that the evidence to date is insufficient to determine whether facial exercises are effective for facial rejuvenation, so the jury is still out on how effective it is, but there are basically no risks to face yoga so it is a safe, natural option if you do want to try it.
 The one thing to consider is that to do a full facial yoga routine takes about 30 minutes, so it is a bit of a time commitment.

 4. Facial Patches